2020 Call To Action!

 Casa Alianza is a shelter for children who have been deported back to Honduras and need assistance.
 There are multiple ways to donate.

 Compartir is a nonprofit that provides educational and enrichment opportunities otherwise not available to underprivileged children in Honduras.
 They work in four communities, including Nueva Suyapa where Enrique is from, and provide kindergarten education, tutoring, and shoes and other supplies so kids can keep studying.
 You can donate here.

 World Vision International (Honduras)

 World Vision Honduras is a Christian organization that allows people to sponsor individual children, or to donate funds so that they can help provide clean water and other necessities to needy children and their families.
 They are the largest nonprofit in Honduras and help tens of thousands of children.

-You can donate funds or volunteer at two organizations featured in the book:
+You can donate funds or volunteer at TWO ORGANIZATIONS FEATURED IN ENRIQUE’S JOURNEY:

 Shelter in Southern Mexico run by Olga Sanchez Martinez that helps immigrants hurt by the train, the Albergue Jesús el Buen Pastor del pobre y el Migrante.